temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 **(b) Repeal of copyright laws.**—Title 17, United States Code, is repealed in its entirety.

-**(c) Transition.**-
+**(c) Immediate termination of Federal intellectual property protections.**-

-(1) Phase-out of existing rights.-Each existing patent, trademark, or copyright shall expire over a 5-year phase-out period beginning on the date of enactment of this Act, with protections reduced pro rata annually (for example, 80 percent in year 1, 60 percent in year 2, 40 percent in year 3, 20 percent in year 4, and 0 percent in year 5).
-No new patent, trademark, or copyright shall be issued or registered after the date of enactment of this Act.
-After full phase-out, intellectual property shall be protected only under common law principles of trade secrets and unfair competition.
-Any compensation that may be constitutionally required as a result of the phase-out described in this paragraph shall be provided, if at all, only in accordance with section 605.
+(1) In general.-On and after the date of enactment of this Act, no patent, trademark, or copyright shall be enforceable under Federal law with respect to any act occurring on or after such date.
+No new patent, trademark, or copyright shall be issued or registered after such date.
+After such date, intellectual property shall be protected only under State law and other Federal laws not repealed by this Act, including laws of trade secrets, fraud, and unfair competition.
+Any compensation that may be constitutionally required as a result of the repeal made by this section shall be provided, if at all, only in accordance with section 604.

 ---